-FibroGen China has completed Phase 1 and Phase 2 clinical trials in China and expects to start Phase 3 clinical trials in China in the first half of 2015, with Phase 3 data expected in the second half of 2016 and, assuming the Phase 3 clinical trial is successful, possible NDA approval in China in the first half of 2017.
-However, actual dates depend on a variety of factors and are subject to numerous risks and uncertainties, including with respect to patient enrollment, safety results, manufacturing, third party contractors and government regulators, some of which are out of our control.
-See also "Risk Factors" beginning on page 16, and particularly those risk factors under the heading "Risk Related to the Development and Commercialization of Our Product Candidates."
+FibroGen China has completed Phase 1 and Phase 2 clinical trials in China and expects to start Phase 3 clinical trials in China in the second half of 2015, with Phase 3 data expected in the second half of 2016 and, assuming the Phase 3 clinical trial is successful, possible NDA approval in China in mid-2017.
+However, actual dates depend on a variety of factors and are subject to numerous risks and uncertainties, including with respect to patient enrollment, safety results, manufacturing, third party contractors and government regulators, some of which are out of our control (such as the recent backlog in CFDA review of pending clinical trial applications).
+See also "Risk Factors" beginning on page 100, and particularly those risk factors under the heading "Risk Related to the Development and Commercialization of Our Product Candidates."
 These trials have been conducted, and will continue to be conducted, in parallel with but independently of the other trials conducted in the global roxadustat development program.
 All available safety data from the global program will be included in the China NDA submission.